melontini/bootloader-unlock-wall-of-shame/brands/samsung/README.md

 After patching the necessary libs in the vendor, we thought it was over until we found out 5G still wasn't working and discovered that a similar but different function is baked into the modem firmware itself by analyzing the contents of the `md1img` partition.
 This firmware check differs from the libsec-ril's function and isn't patchable by a third party.

-The only fix is to be aware of this issue and not unlock the bootloader and trip Knox in the first place if you don't like these consequences.
+> The only fix is to be aware of this issue and not unlock the bootloader and trip Knox in the first place if you don't like these consequences.
 You have to sacrifice something to root these 2 device types.

-**Regarding the unfixable bootloop issue**, it literally feels like a hard brick.
+**🔴 Regarding the unfixable bootloop issue**, it literally feels like a hard brick.
 The only thing that works is the display turning on.
 No matter what you do, even after flashing the stock ROM and re-locking the bootloader, this issue remains unfixable.

 This was a serious issue in the initial firmware of the Dimensity 6100+ and 6300 devices and was **fixed by later firmware updates.**